Bridgestone Arena: Renovations

 In the summer of 2007 a number of renovations were made to what was then called the Sommet Center at a cost of several million dollars.
 Renovations included changes to concession stands and public areas, as well as major changes to infrastructure.
 The most obvious change was the August 2007 replacement of the original center-hanging scoreboard (at a cost of $3.6 million) with a new scoreboard made by ANC Sports.
 The original analog scoreboard had become outdated and was no longer supported by the original manufacturer, making parts difficult to come by.
 The new scoreboard is referred to as the "megatron" by arena and Predators staff.
 In addition, the TV–media control room was renovated at a cost of $2.6 million.

 During the summer of 2011, a new NHL-mandated ice and dasherboard system was constructed and installed in the arena.
 In addition, the south side of the upper concourse was redesigned as a "fan zone".
 The wall separating the arena and that part of the upper concourse was removed.

 In the summer of 2015, the Predators began replacing all of the arena's seating.
 This project was completed in Summer of 2016.

 In the summer of 2019, the scoreboard above center ice was replaced with a new model known as "FangVision" which measures 12 ft high and 34 ft wide, along with the replacement of urinals in the men's toilets with waterless versions.

+In the summer of 2026, a three year, multi-phase renovation plan began, with the first phase seeing the south entrance along Demonbreun Street and the current staircase serving the main concourse and clubs upgraded with new escalators, an expansion to the box office, as well as new bars on the Broadway enterence.
+Future improvements to the ice plant control system will be done in the off seasons of 2027 and 2028.